 Teacher interview questions and answers to prepare for success.
 Be ready to impress as the best person for the teacher job opportunity and secure the teaching position you want.

-Expect teacher interview questions that explore your experience in classroom management and discipline, student relationships and parent contact.
+Expect teacher interview questions that explore your experience in:

 These are key areas of responsibility in any teaching position and you can expect to be asked a number of questions that evaluate your skills and abilities in these areas.